In the following blog post, I'm going to tell you how I set up my development environment. I hope people will find it useful.

-Currently my work is mostly focused on drupal, but I've worked with C++, C# and Asp.net.
-First I'm going to tell you about general setup which is common for all technologies, after that I'll tell you about items specific to technologies.
+Currently, my work is mostly focused on Drupal, but I've worked with C++, C#, and Asp.net.
+First I'm going to tell you about the general setup which is common for all technologies, after that I'll tell you about items specific to technologies.

-I keep all my projects inside "Projects" folder in home, some distros have it by default, if it not don't exists create one.
-In side projects folder I've one folder for each technology and inside this folder fror each client/project, for example for a project xyz using drupal folder will be "/home/sharique/Projects/drupal/xyz".
-Inside this I've some common folders like files (for various resources, like documents, site files, etc), tmp (everything uncategorized), docs ( for project docs like documentation, requirement docs, wire-frame, etc) and project repos.
-If there are many repos in project it is better to have a repos folder, because for a large projects over the period you end up creating many folders for different purposes.
-Even for web projects I follow same structure and create either virtual host or symlink inside www folder.
+I keep all my projects inside the "Projects" folder in home directory, some distros have it by default, if it don't exist create one.
+Inside projects folder, I've one folder for each technology and inside this folder for each client/project, for example for a project xyz using drupal folder will be "/home/sharique/Projects/drupal/xyz".
+Inside this, I've some common folders like files (for various resources, like documents, site files, etc), tmp (everything uncategorized), docs ( for project docs like documentation, requirement docs, wire-frame, etc) and project code repositories.
+If there are many repos in the project it is better to have a repos folder, because for a large project over the period you end up creating many folders for different purposes.
+Even for web projects I follow the same structure and create either virtual host or symlink inside the www folder.

-I mostly used Netbeans and sublime text for most of my drupal work.
-I also started using PhpStorm in office as my company have licenses.
-Netbeans has good support for drupal 7, there is a nice plug-in (https://github.com/HollyIT/NBDrupalDevel) but support for drupal in PhpStorm is far better.
-Here is a blog post if you want to use it for drupal development (http://alexrayu.com/blog/benefits-netbeans-drupal-ide).
-IDE make doing things easier, either is formatting a file or building a projects or debugging.
+I mostly used Netbeans and sublime text for most of my Drupal work.
+I also started using PhpStorm in office as my company has licenses.
+Netbeans has good support for Drupal 7, there is a nice plug-in (https://github.com/HollyIT/NBDrupalDevel) but support for Drupal in PhpStorm is far better.
+Here is a blog post if you want to use it for Drupal development (http://alexrayu.com/blog/benefits-netbeans-drupal-ide).
+IDE make doing things easier, either is formatting a file or building projects or debugging.
 My top reason for using an IDE is code completion and syntax errors and other warnings.
-IDE also uses a lot of resource, so for small things it does not make sense to use it.
-For small tasks I use Sublime Text.
+IDE also uses a lot of resources, so for small things it does not make sense to use it.
+For small tasks, I use Sublime Text.